Niiti/HuTouch-AI-Demo/README.md

 - Task priorities of the day
 - Create tailored emails/chat messages
 - Prep for meetings
+- Summarize code

 Hop on to our discord server to learn more or discuss about HuTouch or just share your stories: https://discord.gg/EjrX7Ffe

 ---

-## HuTouch-Alpha-v2 - Install & Setup
+## HuTouch-Alpha-3 - Install & Setup

 ### Steps to Install HuTouch:
-1. Download HuTouch App for MacOS (Coming soon to Windows): [⬇️ Click here to download](https://1drv.ms/u/c/c02b815a6daf18c2/EYhmUycaH6VJgkPEMbBCTOYBQcy-r8xy-k6ca0d-A1SMnQ)
+1. Download HuTouch App for **MacOS** (Coming soon to Windows): [⬇️ Click here to download](https://1drv.ms/u/c/c02b815a6daf18c2/EYhmUycaH6VJgkPEMbBCTOYBQcy-r8xy-k6ca0d-A1SMnQ)
 2. Drag and drop the HuTouch files into your application folder
 3. After download, open the terminal and navigate to your application folder
 4. Check if HuTouch has been successfully added to the application folder